 But you know what sucks even more?
 Having to send a follow-up email to a customer service team with “What’s the status of this ticket”, and “when should I expect a response?” types of questions over a simple issue.

 Over time, your customers will have to reach out to you with such requests and following up on all types of problems they have with your product or service.

-So, why not create a self-service portal for them with a tickets area, knowledge base, and a community forum so that they don’t have to depend on your team to find all the solutions they need?
+So, why not create a self-service portal for them with a ticket area, knowledge base, and a community forum so that they don’t have to depend on your team to find all the solutions they need?

-Your customer will know the status of their tickets once they log into your service portal making it easier for them to manage their expectations internally.
+Your customers will know the status of their tickets once they log into your service portal making it easier for them to manage their expectations internally.
 If they have a question that almost every other customer has asked, they can find the answers in your knowledge base.
 And if they have a common issue that almost every other customer has experienced, they will find solutions inside the community forum.

 Tip #24: Embrace omnichannel assistance

 If you’ve only been relying on email to handle customer questions, then you must be falling short of providing excellent customer service.

 Your customers want you to meet them where they are.
 No, they’re not being entitled, it’s just what works for them.
 If your customers interact with you on social media, have a dedicated FB group or Twitter handle or LI group which they can use to reach out to you whenever they have customer questions.

 What if you’re averse to handling customer queries on social media because you can’t stand irate customers?

 Acknowledge their frustration and request them to take the conversation to a private channel.
 This creates a win-win for both parties because you’ve been able to control damage to your reputation and solve their problems.